nadimqureshi19913/apnacollege-demo2/README.md

 # apnacollege-demo2
-This is my seconds repository to learning purpose
+This is my seconds repository to learning purpose.
+Author Name - Nadeem Qureshi